-Fire And Forget II is the sequel of the Fire & Forget title, developed from the people who brought us Crazy Cars!
-Basically it's a sort of Chase HQ-type driving game in which you don't actually have that much control over the car, rather than shooting incoming nasties found in your route.
+Fire And Forget II is the sequel to the Fire And Forget title developed by the team that brought us Crazy Cars!
+Basically it's a sort of a Chase HQ style driving game in which you don't actually have that much control over your car, rather than shooting incoming cars found in your route.
 The game was released for the Amstrad CPC, Amstrad CPC+, Commodore Amiga, Atari ST, Commodore 64, PC (DOS), Amstrad GX4000 and Sega Master System.

-The graphics on the 8bit Commodore are colorful though I would expect more detail at the backgrounds (same issue with all other platforms).
-Well the colors being used here are too different than the CPC/CPC+ versions, and also each level design (backgrounds, sprites etc) is similar to the 16bit versions (not the quality, just the details).
-The sprites, although small, are nicely drawn, and scrolling here is way more smooth when compared to the CPC.
-The sound is pretty good here, featuring nice SFX during gameplay along with the excellent (intro) tune thanks to SID chip!
+GRAPHICS / SOUND The graphics on the 8bit Commodore are colorful though I would expect more detail on the backgrounds (same issue with all other platforms).
+Well, the colors are too different from the CPC andd CPC+ versions but each level design (backgrounds, sprites etc) is similar to the 16bit versions (not the quality, just the details).
+The sprites, although small, are nicely drawn and the scrolling is way more smooth compared to the CPC.
+The game's sound is pretty good on the C64 featuring some nice sound effects during gameplay along with an excellent (intro) tune, thanks to the SID chip!